Advanced Braking for Electric Skateboards

 A braking system with a rotating element like a wheel, brake disc or drive wheel/pinion and a braking device with two braking elements and a leaf spring to release the brake.
 The first braking element has an annular braking surface.
 The second braking element is fixed.
 The rotating element has two friction surfaces opposite the annular braking surface.
 In the braking position, the first element presses the rotating element against the fixed second element to brake it.
 A leaf spring moves the first element back to the rest position.

-2. Self-Balancing Skateboard with Auxiliary Wheel Brake System
+7. Self-Balancing Board with Single Motorized Wheel and Adjustable Auxiliary Wheel Brake

 KOOFY INNOVATION LIMITED, 2021